-The Arc – Jefferson, Clear Creek & Gilpin Counties began in 1960 with a meeting of local parents of children with developmental disabilities.
+The origins of Arc – Jefferson, Clear Creek & Gilpin Counties began in 1960 with a meeting of local parents of children with developmental disabilities.
 These parents wanted to create opportunities to raise their children at home instead of institutions, for their children to have access to education, and for their children to be valued in the community.
 From that initial meeting, the parents voted to form an affiliated chapter of the National Association for R* Children.

-For nearly 50 years, the core values of our founding members have continued to inform all of our organization’s activities.
+For 60 years, the core values of our founding members have continued to inform all of our organization’s activities.
 We have promoted reform in schools, the workplace, residential life, and in the broader community, all with the intent to promote independence and inclusion for people with developmental disabilities.
-The Arc – Jefferson, Clear Creek & Gilpin Counties promotes inclusion for people with developmental disabilities through advocacy, education, resources, community-building, policy change, and family support.
+Our chapter continues this work through advocacy, education, resources, community-building, policy change, and family support.